 Requests to determine if another process is successfully created and what its process ID is are dependent upon the services provided by the OS.

 Calling set_start_method() more than once on the same child process causes an exception.

-Protection by an ‘if __name__ == ‘__main__’ clause ensures that a process can be started only by a module called ‘__main__’.
-Violations cause an exception.
+Calling it conditionally, for example with ‘if __name__ == ‘__main__’ clause ensures that a process can be started only by a module called ‘__main__’.

 The vulnerabilities associated with the ‘asyncio’ model are:

 Traditional threading or processes are not used in the creation of new ‘async’ entities, so the vulnerabilities associated with failing to initiate new concurrent entities do not apply.
 Vulnerabilities associated with communication between the ‘async’ entity and the initiating entity are addressed in 6.61 Concurrency - data access [CGX] and 6.63 Concurrency – lock protocol errors [CGM].

-.The asyncio.run() function manages the asyncio event loop.
+The asyncio.run() function manages the asyncio event loop.
 It cannot be called when another asyncio event loop is running in the same thread and should be used as the main entry point for asyncio programs and should only be called once.
 See 6.36 Ignored runtime errors and unhandled exceptions for vulnerabilities associated with exception handling.

 Additional vulnerabilities can arise if a single Python program attempts to use multiple concurrency models, since the different models use different mechanisms for creation, scheduling, communication and termination.